 KS1 and 2 Calculations Policy

 In conjunction with Maths Mastery we have published a new calculations policy.
 This policy outlines the different calculation strategies that should be taught and used in line with the requirements of the 2014 Primary National Curriculum.
-You can download a copy by clicking on the link below.

 We hope that as parents you will find this a useful document as you support your child with the methods used at school.
 If you would like a printed copy please contact the school office.